unpoller/unpoller.github.io/documentation/docs/install/installmethod.md

 - Harder to update
 - Requires manual configuration

+### Kubernetes
+Run Unpoller in a k8s cluster through the usage of the helm chart.

+#### Advantages of Kubernetes
+- Automatic updates when combined with flux
+- Integration with prometheus operator and grafana operator
+- Pre packed solution

+#### Disadvantages of Kubernetes
+- Requires a kubernetes cluster + all associated complexities
+- Requires kubernetes knowledge to troubleshoot
+- Higher complexity

 ### Device Specific
 Some devices have specific install methods.
 If you have one of those devices the instructions for that device take precedence.